Faculty

 Frank grew up in Castlebar Co.Mayo, and learnt his craft playing guitar in countless local sessions in the mid–seventies, as traditional music was enjoying a revival.
 In 1986 he moved to London, and while there toured and recorded with many musicians prominent on the English folk circuit, working regularly in Europe and the USA.
 In 1998, he moved back to Ireland.
 He’s worked with too many great musicians to list them all… they include Luke Daniels, Brendan Power, Maggie Boyle, the Boys of The Lough, Christy O’Leary, singer Sean Keane, Alan Kelly, Mairtín O’Connor, Cathal Hayden, Sharon Shannon, Finbar Furey, Charlie Lennon, Frankie Gavin’s De Danann, John McSherry, Dermot Byrne and Floriane Blancke, among others.
 This is a rare opportunity to learn from Frank outside of Ireland.

-Brian McGrath (Tenor Banjo)
+Brian McGrath (Tenor Banjo, Piano Accompaniment)

 Brian McGrath comes from Brookeborough, Co.
 Fermanagh, an area steeped in traditional music.
 Brian’s first professional work was with Dervish.
 He then joined Four Men And A Dog and played on the award-winning album Barking Mad.
 He moved his career on, accompanying Noel Hill, Paul Brock and Frankie Gavin, among others, before joining the Sean Keane Band as pianist.
 Brian joined De Dannan where he stayed till the band broke up in 2003.
 Brian now plays with At The Racket, and is much sought after as a session musician on piano, banjo and mandolin.
 He has toured extensively, playing with all the biggest names in Irish traditional music, including Frankie Gavin, Noel Hill, John Carty, Matt Molloy, Paul Brock, Charlie Lennon, Joe Burke, Sean Maguire, Brian Rooney, Cathal Hayden, Joe Derrane, Arty McGlynn, Alec Finn, Alan Kelly, Dolores Keane, Maura O’Connell, Tommy Fleming, Steve Cooney and Eleanor Shanley, as well as doing extensive TV and media work.